herotechcourse/kotlin-racingcar-precourse/README.md

   - [x] names cannot exceed 5 characters.
 - [ ] Each of the n cars can either move forward or stay still during a given number of rounds.
   - [x] A car can move forward.
+  - [x] Cars can move forward based on a given condition
 - [ ] A car moves forward if a randomly generated number between 0 and 9 is 4 or greater.
   - [x] Can generate a number between 0 and 9
 - [ ] When printing the progress of each car, display the car's name alongside its movement.
 - [ ] After the race is complete, display the winners.
 There can be multiple winners if they reach the same final position.
   - [ ] If there are multiple winners, their names should be displayed and separated by commas.
+  - [x] Can determine winners based on highest position
 - [ ] If the user inputs invalid data, the program should throw an IllegalArgumentException and terminate.

 ## Input